 Every true sushi lover should try to eat at Sukiyabashi Jiro.
 It was the first and longest standing sushi restaurant to receive 3 Michelin Stars.
 But, don’t go just because it has 3 Michelin stars or else you will be another person complaining that it not worth it for just 20 minutes.

 To be honest, the whole experience at a restaurant like Hyotei was a lot more memorable, and they offered fish at the same level of quality as Sukiyabashi Jiro.
 For a truly unique Japanese experience, Team GTE recommends a complete traditional kaiseki meal.

 There is a lot of good sushi around the world these days, and it’s not like Sukiyabashi Jiro is head over heels better than your favorite sushi spot.
-But if you are a true foodie, and appreciate the little details like perfectly formed rice, fish not served to you unless the slice is perfect, or the perfect tomago cut with exactly 90 degree edges, then as connoisseur, Sukiyasbashi Jiro is for you.
+But if you are a true foodie, and appreciate the little details like perfectly formed rice, fish not served to you unless the slice is perfect, or the perfect tomago cut with exactly 90-degree edges, then as a connoisseur, Sukiyasbashi Jiro is for you.
 Maybe Jiro or Yoshikazu will let you take a picture with them too.